TimyVillarmia/TimyVillarmia/README.md

 ## Hi, I'm Timy Villarmia <img src="https://github.com/TimyVillarmia/TimyVillarmia/blob/main/wave.gif" width="30px">
 ## 📓 A little more about me...
    My name is Timy Villarmia.
-I am a Student at <a href="https://www.act.edu.ph/">Asian college of Technology</a> at Cebu, Philippines, pursuing an undergraduate degree.
+I am a Student at <a href="https://www.act.edu.ph/">Asian College of Technology</a> at Cebu, Philippines, pursuing an undergraduate degree.
 I am majoring in Computer Science with an interest in software engineering, game development, machine learning, and data analytics.

   Hobbies:
       👨‍💻 Programming |